KaiErikNiermann/docker-nginx-basic/README.md

 echo
 ```

+#### Note

+Honestly unless you are working with something on a larger scale I don't know if I would recommend using docker here, even [*the docs*](https://eff-certbot.readthedocs.io/en/stable/install.html#snap-recommended) advise against it because there is a much smoother [*automated method*](https://certbot.eff.org/instructions) for doing things, so just be aware of that when going into things.

 ### 5. The Workflow

 Finally, to automate the deployment process, we can do a simple SSH into the VM and then just build and run the containers.